beckn/missions/UEI/implementation_guide_P2P_energy_trade.md

 ### select

-The examples from this stage onwards will be based on a scenario where consumer chooses item with `"id": "uid_xyz"` from the on_search response.
+The example jsons from this stage onwards will be based on a scenario where consumer chooses item with `"id": "uid_xyz"` from the on_search response.

 **sending a select request**

-- Choose the item(s) from the list from the on_search response and request a quote
-- The chosen item is in message->order->item_id
+- Choose item(s) from the list from the on_search response.
+The chosen item are identified by message->order->item[i].id
+- Choose a fulfillment type, fill in the required fulfillment details.
+- Send a select request to BPP.
+BPP endpoint can be fetched from the on_search payload context.bpp_uri field.

 ```
 {